 Dropping a Course.
-A student may drop a full-term course, except required English Composition or a First Year Connections course, without receiving a grade during the first 14 calendar days of any term that is longer than seven weeks.
+A student may drop a full-term course, except required English Composition or First Year Connections courses, without receiving a grade during the first 14 calendar days of any term that is longer than seven weeks.
 For terms shorter than seven weeks, the first seven days will be utilized.
-A student may drop a course with the grade of "W," beginning the 15th day of the semester through the Friday of advisement week.
-All students must have advisor's signature on a drop/add form.
-All students dropping any chemistry course with a lab, will need to obtain the chemistry chair's signature.
-(See the online calendar's academic schedule for "Last day to drop with grade of W.") In addition to advisor's signature, athletes must also get their advisor's signature and the signature of the athletic advisor, to drop or add any course after the 14th day of class.
-International students dropping any course must also get a signature from the Office of International Education.
+A student may drop a course with the grade of "W", beginning the 15th day of the semester through the 11th week for Fall and Spring semesters.
+The last day to drop with a "W" for Summer semester will be the 47th day (full term) or the 23rd day (1st and 2nd terms).
+All students must have advisor approval on the Electronic Add/Drop Request form in Eagle Online for the request to be processed.
+In addition, all students dropping any chemistry course with a lab will need to obtain the chemistry chair's approval on said electronic form.
+(See the online calendar's academic schedule for "Last day to drop with grade of W.") In addition to advisor's approval, athletes must also get approval from their athletic advisor, to drop or add any course after the 14th day of class.
+International students dropping any course must also get approval from the Office of International Education.
+All approvals are coordinated online without any action from the student, aside from submitting the Electronic Add/Drop Form Request.

-After the last day to drop with a "W" grade, a student may drop a course(s) or withdraw from the university with a "W" grade only after having established the existence of unavoidable circumstances.
-A student can withdraw from the university (withdraw from "ALL" courses) until the last day of classes and receive "W" grades by contacting the Office of the Registrar, Jere Whitson Building, Room 221 (registrar@tntech.edu). https://www.tntech.edu/records/pdf/University Withdrawal.pdf
+After the last day to drop with a "W" grade, a student may drop a course(s) only after having established the existence of extenuating, unavoidable circumstances.

+A student can withdraw from the university (withdraw from "ALL" courses) until the last day of classes and receive "W" grades by submitting the Request for University Withdrawal link in Eagle Online.

 A student who is officially registered in a course and who fails to attend a class will receive a grade of "NF."
-A grade of "NF" is treated the same as an "F" when calculating GPA.
+A grade of "NF" is treated the same as an "F" when calculating gpa.
 One who discontinues attendance without official withdrawal will receive a grade of "F" in the course.